bmlt-enabled/bmlt-root-server/README.md

 REQUIREMENTS
 ------------

-The root server requires a MySQL 5.7 database or higher and PHP 8.2 or higher.
+The root server requires a MySQL 5.7 database or higher and PHP 8.2 or higher.In addition, the following PHP modules are required: `curl gd intl mbstring mysql xml zip`.
+In particular, make sure you have `intl` -- this one is more likely to be missing.
+There are a variety of MySQL modules for PHP, and others will probably work as a substitute for `mysql` itself.

 For more information about server requirements, see the "Things You Will Need Before You Install" section of [Installing a New Root Server](https://bmlt.app/setting-up-the-bmlt/).